MicrosoftDocs/appcenter-docs/docs/cli/index.md

 2. Run `appcenter` to see a list of CLI commands.
 3. Run `appcenter profile list` to get the information about logged in user.

-For more details on a list of CLI commands, please refer to [our GitHub repo](https://github.com/Microsoft/mobile-center-cli).
+For more details on a list of CLI commands, please refer to [App Center CLI GitHub repo](https://github.com/microsoft/appcenter-cli).